-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants, and rights (a) Weighted-average exercise price of outstanding options, warrants, and rights (b) remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders ^{1,2} 1,019,000 \$ 0.33 553,000 Equity compensation plans not approved by security holders Total 1,019,000 \$ 0.33 553,000
+Number of

+securities

+Number of remaining available

+securities to be for future issuance

+issued upon under equity

+exercise of Weighted-average compensation plans

+outstanding exercise price of (excluding

+options, warrants, outstanding options, securities reflected

+and rights warrants, and rights in column (a))

+Plan Category (a) (b) (c)

+Equity compensation plans approved by security holders ^{1,2} 1,003,000 \$ 0.31 358,000

+Equity compensation plans not approved by security holders

+Total 1,003,000 \$ 0.31 358,000

-- The Company has a stock incentive plan, which became effective May 18, 2006, and expires May 17, 2016 (the "2006 Plan").
+1 The Company has a stock incentive plan, which became effective May 18, 2006, and expires May 17, 2016 (the "2006 Plan").
 The 2006 Plan provides for the granting of equity awards to employees and directors.
 The maximum number of shares for which equity awards may be granted under the 2006 Plan is 950,000.
-Options under the 2006 Plan expire no later than ten years from the date of grant or 90 days after employment ceases, whichever comes first, and vest over periods determined by the Board of Directors. - The Company had a stock option plan, which became effective June 25, 1996, and expired May 29, 2006 (the "1996 Plan").
-The plan provided for the granting of stock options to employees and directors.
-The maximum number of shares for which options could be granted under the 1996 Plan was 3,075,000.
-Options expire no later than ten years from the date of grant or 90 days after employment ceases, whichever comes first, and vest over periods determined by the Board of Directors.
+Options under the 2006 Plan expire no later than ten years from the date of grant or 90 days after employment ceases, whichever comes first, and vest over periods determined by the Board of Directors.